 Many international students are surprised by the amount of reading and assignments due every week.
 International students are advised to take a course load of 12 credit hours (or 9 for graduate students).
 Exchange students are also encouraged to make time for social and cultural activities as a part of the requirements for the J Visa program.

 Exchange students completing degrees at Illinois State University will be assigned an academic advisor in the specific department noted on the DS-2019 who will help students enroll in classes.
 This advisor will work with ISSS to arrange as much of your schedule as possible before your arrival on campus.
-Upon arrival, you will be able to meet with an advisor in person during Orientation Week.
+After arriving on campus, you should meet with your departmental academic advisor to discuss your plan of study and course registration.

 If your transcript from home has been updated since you applied to Illinois State University, please scan and email it to InternationalStudents@ilstu.edu.
 Any new classes you have taken could increase your ability to enroll in specific courses at ISU.